netscaler/netscaler-helm-charts/citrix-gslb-controller/README.md

 To create the system user account, do the following:

-1. Log on to the Citrix ADC appliance.
+1. Log on to the NetScaler appliance.
 Perform the following:
-    1. Use an SSH client, such as PuTTy, to open an SSH connection to the Citrix ADC appliance.
+    1. Use an SSH client, such as PuTTy, to open an SSH connection to the NetScaler appliance.

     2. Log on to the appliance by using the administrator credentials.